Fall Bingo Game for Preschoolers

 This hands-on bingo game is fun and educational.
 Some of the most important benefits are:

-• Concentration Skills and Memory Skills Development – because they need to focus to get it right.
+• Concentration Skills and Memory Skills Development – they need to focus to get it right.

 • One-to-one Correspondence and Creating Sets Skills – when they have to match the picture you are showing them with a similar picture on their bingo cards.

-• Sensory Development – because they are using some of their senses when they hear and see the card you are showing, and touch, feel, and manipulate objects.
+• Sensory Development – because they use some of their senses when they hear and see the card you are showing and touch, feel, and manipulate objects.

-• Eye and Hand Coordination – when they see the picture and place the bingo chip in the appropriate square.
+• Eye and Hand Coordination: – when they see the picture, they place the bingo chip in the appropriate square.

 • Social Skills – when they take turns and communicate with other players.